Rebecca Lieberman, Chief Program Officer

-Hunter supports day-to-day operations and the research program of the Center while also managing the Center’s IT platform.
+Hunter supports the day-to-day operations and finances of the Center while also managing the Center’s data and research initiatives.
 Before the Center merger, Hunter held the title of Special Projects Manager with the Tennessee Charter School Incubator.
 Hunter previously worked in Nashville Mayor Karl Dean’s Office of Children and Youth, where he focused on adult literacy and early childhood policy for Metropolitan Nashville/Davidson County.
 Prior to Nashville, he lived in South America where he was a classroom teacher at an international school in Buenos Aires, Argentina.
 He has a BA in Spanish, minor in Mathematics from Wake Forest University, and an M.Ed. from Vanderbilt (Peabody) in International Education Policy and Management.

 Michelle Doane, Director of School Development Programs